melaniewalsh/AI-for-Humanists/README.md

-# BERT for Humanists
+# AI for Humanists

-Website for the BERT for Humanists project
+Website for the AI for Humanists project